 “… though the actual value of the basic electric charge … remains a theoretical mystery … all other charges found in the universe are … multiples of this value.
 Nothing like this appears to be the case for rest-mass, and the underlying reason for the particular values of the rest-masses of … particle types is completely unknown.”
 (Penrose, 2010), p153.

-However mass, as the total processing done, isn’t limited like this because processing can interfere.
-On networks, interference occurs when processes try to access the same resource at the same time.
-It is like two cars arriving at an intersection, they can’t both use the same space and if they do, they collide unless they stop to negotiate.
-Either way, time is wasted, so interference slows down road networks as it does computer networks.
-Cities use traffic lights to reduce collisions but on computer networks, such controls were found to be inefficient.
+In contrast mass, as the net processing done, isn’t limited like this because processing can interfere.
+Interference occurs on a network when processes try to access the same resource at the same time.
+Like two cars arriving at an intersection, they can’t both use the same space and if they try to, they collide.
+This wastes time, so interference slows down road networks as it does computer networks.
+Cities use traffic light controls to reduce collisions but on computer networks, this was found to be inefficient.
 Instead, protocols like Ethernet let processes access network resources freely, and if a collision is detected, they stop and retry after a random time to avoid a repeat.
-Almost all our networks let processes compete freely for resources because it is ten times faster, so the quantum network is expected to be the same.
+Most of our networks let processes compete freely for resources because it is ten times faster, so the quantum network is expected to be the same.

-The quantum network is then a first-come-first-served system, where photons compete for channels as we compete for road use, but with no traffic lights, so they can interfere.
-This occurs when two photons try to access a channel that can only accept one.
-One channel can’t accept two photons from the same direction at the same time, so they have to try again elsewhere, which is more work, or in this case more processing that in this model is mass.
-The mass of a point entity then increases if its structure results in more channel interference.
+The quantum network is then a first-come-first-served system, where photons compete for channels as we compete for roads, but with no traffic lights, so when two photons try to access a channel that can only accept one, they interfere.
+One channel can’t accept two photons from the same side at the same time, so one must try again elsewhere.
+This is more work, or in this case more processing, which in this model is mass.
+The mass of a point entity then increases if its structure allows interference.

-For example, in Table 4.1, down quarks are more than twice as heavy as up quarks for an unknown reason.
-But if an up quark is two photon tail sets colliding with one set of photon heads, the tails fill channels first, leaving one set of heads to compete for the remaining channels.
-However in a down quark, one tail set gets first access, leaving two sets of photon heads to fight over the rest, giving more interference, which doubles their mass.
+For example, in Table 4.1, down quarks have more than twice the mass of up quarks for no known reason.
+However, if an up quark is two photon tail sets colliding with a set of photon heads, the tails fill channels first, leaving one set of heads to compete for the remaining channels.
+In contrast, for a down quark, one tail set gets first access, leaving two sets of photon heads to fight over the rest, giving more interference, which increases its mass.

-Also in Table 4.1, the masses of quarks and neutrinos vary over a range of values when observed, but shouldn’t identical elementary particles have identical masses?
-The standard model assumption that all mass comes from basic particles, like a universal Lego set, is again flawed.
-In contrast, this model lets quark masses vary by interference.
-Each quark observation is a new event, so its mass varies because it interferes differently, just as the rush-hour traffic delay varies every day, even for the same number of cars.
-Processing interference then explains not only the mass problem of physics, but also the masses of elementary particles in general.
+Also in Table 4.1, quark and neutrino masses vary over a range of values when observed, but shouldn’t identical elementary particles have identical masses?
+The idea that all mass comes from a universal Lego set of particles is again flawed.
+In contrast, this model lets quark masses vary because each observation is a new event that can unfold differently, just as the rush-hour traffic delay varies every day, even for the same number of cars.
+Processing interference could then explain not only the mass problem of physics but also why elementary particles have the the masses they do.